Try The Xbox This Spring...

 2. IN-BOX TRAPPING

-Two traps that work well are the basic Van Ert style trap and the Gilbertson universal trap.Van Ert sparrow trap (courtesy of Floyd Van Ert)
+Two traps that work well are the basic Universal In-Box Trap and the Gilbertson House In-Box Trap.Van Ert sparrow trap (courtesy of Floyd Van Ert)

 Do not set a in-box trap until a sparrow has laid claim to that box.
 Once he has claimed it, he will not allow any other species inside.
 The male sparrow will be more likely to enter the box if a small amount of nesting material is left in the bottom or tucked in the entrance hole.
 However, be careful that the nesting material does not interfere with the trap.
 The trap must be checked at least every two hours because there is the remote possibility that a bluebird or other native cavity-nester may have entered the box.

-If a sparrow is trapped in the box, you must use a lot of caution in trying to get it out of the box.
-They are very adept at slipping through the smallest openings.
 To remove a trapped House Sparrow from a box, place a clear garbage bag over the entire box being careful to cinch the bag around the pole so there are no gaps for the sparrow to slip through.
 Slowly open the box up.
 The sparrow should fly out and get trapped by the plastic bag.
 Isolate the sparrow in a part of the bag by holding onto it.
-Then, take the entire bag off the house with the sparrow inside it.
+Then, take the entire bag off the box with the sparrow inside it.
 This is a much easier method than trying to reach into the box and catch the sparrow by hand.

 NOTE: House Sparrows are very wary by nature and will sometimes be hesitant to go into a box after a trap is installed.
 But, be persistent.
 Eventually, they will overcome this wariness and enter the box.
 Trial and error is often required to entice the sparrow into the box.